local-minimum/fseq/doc/source/c3se_python_course.rst

 Therefor only part of the course content could be covered -- ``numpy``, ``scipy``, ``matplotlib``, ``unittest`` and ``sphinx`` being the most prominent.
-It is a versatile and efficient tool to build future sequence analyses into.
 The package contains classes to do simple per base analysis of the data as is existing elsewhere in e.g. [fastqc]_.
 However, it also extends sequence quality analysis with heat maps of